mkock/vuitton/README.md

 Currently, the monitor will open a product URL in your default browser when it comes in stock, and send a desktop notification.
 Either of these notification types can be disabled via the command-line flags.

+## Intervals

+When changing any of the intervals via the command line, you can use abbreviations such as "10s" (10 seconds), "2m" (2 minutes) and so forth.

 ## Finally...